Walter Beisiegel: Military career

 From school, Beisiegel went as a cadet to the Royal Air Force College Cranwell, where he graduated as a pilot officer in December 1927.
 He was promoted from flying officer to flight lieutenant in 1933.
 This was followed by promotion to squadron leader in 1937.
 From the outbreak of the Second World War he was, from September 1939 to May 1940, in charge of No. 616 Squadron RAF, a unit that was equipped with the Mark I Spitfire.
 During his command the squadron was based at RAF Leconfield until deployed south in May 1940.
 In 1942, he was temporarily promoted from wing commander to group captain under the heading of "General Duties".
-He remained in the RAF after the Second World War and was officially to group captain in 1947.
+He remained in the RAF after the Second World War and was officially promoted to group captain in 1947.
 In 1950, he was appointed an Officer of the Order of the British Empire in the King's Birthday Honours.
 He retired from the RAF with a promotion to the rank of air commodore in 1956.